What is an I-9 Coordinator?

-All workers, including Stipend and PDR workers, are required to complete Form I-9 due to the fact that those employees may move into a UW paid position, and would therefore need an I-9 on file.
+All workers, including Stipend and PDR workers, are required to complete Form I-9 due to the fact that those employees may move into a UW paid position, and would, therefore, need an I-9 on file.
+The I-9 must be on file within three business days of the employee’s first day of employment.
 The only exception is for workers with a job profile of “Unpaid Academic.”
 If those workers move into paid status, their Academic Partner will receive a “To Do” item in their Workday inbox to initiate the Onboarding process for the employee if necessary, which will include the prompt to complete a Form I-9.